sboerwinkle/bounce_brawl/LevelCraftReadme.txt

 3. Add the level to the menu

 STEP 1
-Pull up levels.c in your favorite text editor.
+Pull up levels.c in your favorite text editor or IDE.
+Notepad++ isn't a bad choice.
 Here you will see a bunch of a functions.
 Together they comprise a library of most of what can be done.
 If unsure how to reproduce something you see in a level, look at said level's code.
 Let's get down to business.
 Go to the bottom of the file, and add these lines (minus the asterisks):
 ***